Explore solutions built for your industry

 • The Maverick: A restaurant that continually scores a B grade because the owner does not wish to spend the extra time or money it takes to maintain an A grade.
 Some managers may not think it’s necessary, as their restaurants have loyal, regular customers.
 These restaurants are usually local, neighborhood joints.

 National chains, of course, can’t afford to be a maverick in any case.
-Their outlier violations should be prevented in every way possible by following a strict HACCP plan along the entire cold chain and ensuring proper employee education.
+Their outlier violations should be prevented in every way possible by following a strict HACCP plan along the entire food cold chain and ensuring proper employee education.
 Otherwise, the most common potential adverse consequences of a B grade are:

 • Negative coverage by local and national press